prototype-59/wiki-embedded/wiki-embedded/pages/main.md

 ![ wiki](logo.jpg) wiki-embedded
 =======
 No more 1990's wiki look. wiki-embedded is a simple wiki that lives inside your webpage.
 It is made to seamlessly integrate to your personal or company website.
 Great for help/support pages or for a knowledgebase.

+<div id="toc"></div>

 Features
 -----